Ryan Burl: International career

 Burl was part of Zimbabwe's squad for the 2014 ICC Under-19 Cricket World Cup.
-He made his One Day International ODI debut for Zimbabwe against Afghanistan at the Harare Sports Club on 16 February 2017.
+He made his One Day International ODI debut against Afghanistan at the Harare Sports Club on 16 February 2017.

 In December 2017, Burl was named in Zimbabwe's Test squad for their one-off Test against South Africa.
 He made his Test debut for Zimbabwe against South Africa in the Boxing Day Test on 26 December 2017.

-Burl made his Twenty20 International (T20I) debut for Zimbabwe against Afghanistan on 5 February 2018.
+Burl made his Twenty20 International (T20I) debut against Afghanistan on 5 February 2018.
 In September 2019, during the first match of the 2019–20 Bangladesh Tri-Nation Series against Bangladesh, Burl scored the second most runs by a Zimbabwe batsman off one over in a T20I match, with 30 against Shakib Al Hasan.

-In May 2021, he pointed out the harsh realities and daily struggles of an average Zimbabwean cricketer by posting a tweet in his official Twitter handle about his torn shoes and how he apples glue to his shoes to play cricket and also urged sponsorship for himself as well as fellow Zimbabwean players.
-His tweet put him in spotlight and under some scrutiny after it exposed the flaws of Zimbabwe Cricket as it implied to outsiders that Zimbabwe Cricket doesn't care about their players.
-Nike, Inc. made a prompt response by agreeing to sponsor Ryan Burl's shoes.
+In May 2021, he pointed out the harsh realities and daily struggles of an average Zimbabwean cricketer by posting a tweet in his official Twitter handle about his torn shoes and how he applies glue to his shoes to play cricket and also urged sponsorship for himself as well as fellow Zimbabwean players.
+His tweet put him under some scrutiny after it exposed the flaws of Zimbabwe Cricket as it implied that Zimbabwe Cricket doesn't care about their players.
+Puma made a prompt response by agreeing to sponsor Ryan Burl's shoes.

 In July 2022, he was named in Zimbabwe's squad for the 2022 ICC Men's T20 World Cup Global Qualifier B tournament which was held in Zimbabwe.

 During the 15th over of Zimbabwe's innings against Bangladesh during the third and final match of the T20I series on 2 August 2022, which was also a decider with series already at 1-1, Burl smashed Nasum Ahmed's over for a record 34 runs including five sixes and a four to propel Zimbabwe to a total of 156/8 which they would later go on to defend successfully.
 Burl's 34 runs in an over is also the joint second most by any batsman in a single over of a T20I equalling with Tim Seifert and Ross Taylor's 34 runs rampage on Shivam Dube.
 He also added a crucial 79 run partnership in quick time with Luke Jongwe for the seventh wicket at a big run rate of 15.29 per over which lifted Zimbabwe from a precarious position of 67/6 to a respectable total of 156/8.
 Burl was awarded the player of the match for his 28 ball 54 which powered Zimbabwe to a 10 run victory and sealed the series for the hosts 2-1.
 It was also the first time Zimbabwe secured a home bilateral T20I series win against a full member nation.